MaeLayo/alx-low_level_programming/0x0A-argc_argv/README.md

 4 - Write a program that adds positive numbers.

-5 - Write a program that prints the minimum number of coins to make change for an amount of money
+5 - Write a program that prints the minimum number of coins to make change for an amount of money.